 4. Albania

-This beautiful Balkan nation is wonderfully unique; while Greek, Italian, and Turkish influences are noticeable, Albania’s language, customs, and cuisine are entirely distinct.
-The capital, Tirana, buzzes with life, and the Ionian coastline rivals that of Croatia and Greece.
-Hospitable locals greet tourists warmly, unwearied by mass tourism – but it won’t be long before the crowds hit, so now’s the time to visit!
+This beautiful Balkan nation is wonderfully unique.
+While Greek, Italian, and Turkish influences are noticeable, Albania’s language, customs, and cuisine are distinct.
+The capital, Tirana, buzzes with life, and the Ionian coastline rivals Croatia and Greece.
+Hospitable locals greet tourists warmly, unwearied by mass tourism – but it won’t be long before the crowds hit, so now’s the time to visit.

 5. Uzbekistan

 Located in the heart of Central Asia, Uzbekistan is one of the most underrated countries in the world.
-It’s also one of those places that many tourists never think about visiting, but once they do, they tend to wonder why they left it so long!
-As the heart of the old Silk Route, Uzbekistan is steeped in culture and history, and has so much to offer.
+It’s also a place tourists never think about visiting, but once they do, they tend to wonder why they left it so long!
+As the heart of the old Silk Route, Uzbekistan is steeped in culture and history.

-Home to soaring mountain ranges, seemingly endless deserts, and atmospheric cities that contain some of the world’s most ornate Islamic buildings, you can spend weeks here and not scratch the surface.
-Uzbekistan’s rich cultural heritage is another draw and its historical teahouses, traditional puppet shows, and Uzbek Khorezm dance are compelling – while the friendly people are another bonus!
+Home to soaring mountain ranges, seemingly endless deserts, and atmospheric cities with some of the world’s most ornate Islamic buildings, you can spend weeks here without scratching the surface.
+Uzbekistan’s rich cultural heritage is another draw, and its historical teahouses, traditional puppet shows, and Uzbek Khorezm dance are compelling – while the friendly locals are another bonus.

 6. Bhutan

 Bhutan is like nowhere else in the world.
-Shut off to tourists until 1974, half a century later the last great Himalayan kingdom is still shrouded in mystery.
-One reason for this is the country’s tourist tariff, which sees visitors paying $200 per day.
-However, this includes all accommodation, transport, food, and a guide, so it’s actually pretty reasonable – and there are convincing reasons for it too.
+Shut off to tourists until 1974, half a century later, the last great Himalayan kingdom is still shrouded in mystery.
+One reason for this is the country’s sustainable development fee, which sees visitors paying $100 per day.

 To learn more, check out our article: 7 of the best experiences from a visit to Bhutan.